Want my Inner Circle letters?

 Once in a month, you will get a personal inside-look on my life as an artist, as well as links to my latest tour dates, music and videos / photos of past concerts.
 Here’s an example of what you’ll get.
 Emails are in German & English.
 No Spam and totally free.

 must watch videos

-If you have a closer look on the 30-year career of multi-award winner Maria Baptist, you will of course quickly notice the superlatives the press celebrates the pianist and composer with: “role model of a new jazz generation” (ZDF), “key figure of modern jazz” (All About Jazz) or simply the “German Jazz Queen” (Abendblatt).
+If you have a closer look on the 30-year career of multi-award winner Maria Baptist, you will of course quickly notice the superlatives the pianist and composer is celebrated with: “role model of a new jazz generation” (ZDF), “key figure of modern jazz” (All About Jazz) or simply the “German Jazz Queen” (Abendblatt).
 Clearly – she is one of the most popular female figures in jazz in Europe today.

-And also remarkable is the wide artistic range in which Maria Baptist presents her music -her creative work oscillates from one extreme of improvising an entire concert alone at the piano to the other: leading her jazz orchestra with her original music and playing at the same time.
+Maria Baptist presents her music in a wide artistic range – her creative work oscillates from one extreme of improvising an entire concert alone at the piano to the other: leading her jazz orchestra with her original music and playing at the same time.
 And then in addition everything else takes place in the field in between: her duo, trio and quartet.